Skip to content

 How to Use This Document

-This document’s main purpose is to create awareness for possible common security problems in the OT space and provide a solid foundation of topics to help introduce developers and integrators to the OT world and its very special set of requirements.
+The primary purpose of this document is to raise awareness of common security problems in the OT space and provide a foundation for addressing them.
+It introduces developers and integrators to the OT world and its specific requirements, helping them anticipate vulnerabilities and apply mitigations.

 The Top 10 List